danielfernau/unifi-protect-video-downloader/BUILD.md

 ## :pencil: Development
 Once the environment has been set up, you can start editing the source files.
 Poetry documentation can be found at https://python-poetry.org/docs/cli/
+It's recommended to switch to a virtual environment using `poetry shell` before running any of the commands below.

 ### Run
 ```bash